lmenou/qfunleashed.nvim/README.md

 (this is more likely to happen) or simply submit a PR (provided you decipher my hieroglyphs), I would be happy to discuss !

+If you feel brave or helpful, code review are more than welcome too !

 ## License
 This plugin is licensed under Apache 2.0 (same as Neovim).
 See the [LICENSE](https://github.com/lmenou/nvim-luamake/blob/master/LICENSE) file for